 Whether you are a seasoned pro or an enthusiastic DIYer, don’t let a fine tiling job be let down by the quality of the cuts.
 The eye will always be drawn to those rough edges, regardless of how good the rest of the tiling is.

-Check out our guide to kitting yourself out for tiling which covers all of the basics.
-Cutting tiles is so crucial to the overall effect of a finished job, we recommend spending as much as you can stretch to on tools.
+If you’re unsure which tools you will need to cut tiles, check out our guide to kitting yourself out for tiling which covers all of the basics.
+Cutting tiles is crucial to achieving a professional finish on your tiling jobs – we recommend spending as much as you can stretch to on the best tools.

 Manual cutters are fine, they usually feature a solid bed on which to lay the tile.
 Markings on the perimeter help with accurate measurements.
 A roller with a scoring wheel then runs across the tile and you simply snap off the excess.
 Very hard tiles are prone to cracking away from the score.
 The wheels need to be replaced regularly to keep them making a deep enough score.

-Electric cutters vary in style but basically, tiles are fed past a fast spinning blade, cooled by water, which cuts all the way through the tile.
-Cheap electric cutters are to be avoided.
+Avoid cheap electric cutters.
 The blades will be made from poor quality metal and unlikely to be true as they spin.
 A good quality cutter spins extremely quickly and has a very sharp, hard wearing blade.
-These are extremely messy and best set up outside.
+A word of warning – these are extremely messy and best set up outside.

-A mini angle grinder can also be used.
+A mini angle grinder can also be used to cut tiles.
 Quality diamond blades should be used.
 These are particularly useful for cuts with internal angles and creating more unusual shapes for awkward spaces.
-Avoid using low quality blades, a false economy with the amount of mis-cuts they are likely to produce.
+Again, avoid using low quality blades, these are a false economy with the amount of mis-cuts they are likely to produce.

 For all of your tile training courses, whether you simply need a refresher, or are starting from scratch, get in touch today and start your journey towards becoming a tiling expert.